mindspore-ai/mindscience/MindFlow/applications/data_driven/flow_around_sphere/README.md

 ### Model structure

 The proposed neural network model follows the paradigm of an encoder-decoder architecture, which exhibits a symmetrical U-shaped structure.
-The main difference lies in the replacement of traditional convolutions with convolutional residual blocks.
+The main difference from the traditional Unet3D lies in the replacement of traditional convolutions with convolutional residual blocks.

 ![ResUnet3D.jpg](./images/ResUnet3D.jpg)